How much is shipping and handling by air?

-We are dedicated to raising the best Shihpoo puppies and many other varieties.
+We are dedicated to raising the best puppies possible.
 This ensures that you, our valued customer, can welcome your puppy into your home as your new family member with a clear mind and joyful heart.
-We feed our adults the best food, train them, and make sure they are healthy and well-adjusted before we even breed them.
+We feed our adults the best food, train them, and make sure they are healthy and well-adjusted before we ever breed them.
 When the puppies are born, we offer your puppy the best start we know how to give them: keeping them with their litters until they are old enough to leave for their new homes, offering a comprehensive vaccination and de-worming schedule, feeding the best food available, and offering them all-important early puppy socialization.
 We are dedicated to the pet industry.
 We show our dogs, and most of the dogs we show are from our own breeding program.
 Those who we choose not to show are then placed for sale as beloved pets.
-You can be assured that the Italian greyhounds for sale or any puppy you purchase from us is loved, treasured and pre-spoiled before you even get your first snuggle!
+You can be assured that the Italian greyhounds for sale and Dachshund puppies or any puppy you purchase from us is loved, treasured and pre-spoiled before you even get your first snuggle!
 After that, the future is so bright you'll need to wear sunglasses!

 Will my puppy be a show dog?